Welcome families & guests!

 During Commencement Day, the University Morning Exercises include addresses by the Harvard President and the University’s Commencement Speaker, as well as the conferral of degrees by the President.

-Following this, the Graduate School of Design provides lunch for graduates and up to three of their guests, and hosts its own Diploma Ceremony, where the GSD Dean personally presents diplomas to graduates.
+Following this, the Graduate School of Design provides lunch for graduates and up to three guests, then holds its own Diploma Ceremony, where the GSD Dean presents diplomas.

 Please note specifics are subject to change and many of these events are restricted to ticketed or pre-registered guests.